Vaelthur/DataSpaces_Tesina/README.md

 - plot results of classification - ok
 - describe methods used in a better way and with explanation on how they work and comparison between results obtained
 - Ask professor about dataset choice - changed to bigger dataset - ok
-- Final rework & refactor with functions & stuff
+- Final rework & refactor with functions & stuff - ok

 # TODO - study better in order to be able to explain
-- interpret pair plots
 - Analysis methods - ok
 - KNN - ok
 - Logistic regression